bcgsc/LongStitch/README.md

 To run the LongStitch pipeline, you can use the Makefile driver script `longstitch`.
 ```
 Usage: ./longstitch [COMMAND] [OPTION=VALUE]…
 	Commands:

+	run     		run default LongStitch pipeline: Tigmint, then ntLink

-all     		run full LongStitch pipeline: Tigmint, ntLink, then ARCS
+	tigmint-ntLink-arks	run full LongStitch pipeline: Tigmint, ntLink, then ARCS in kmer mode
-tigmint-ntLink-arks	run full LongStitch pipeline: Tigmint, ntLink, then ARKS
+	tigmint-ntLink-arcs	run full LongStitch pipeline: Tigmint, ntLink, then ARCS
-tigmint-ntLink		run Tigmint, then run ntLink with the output of Tigmint
+	tigmint-ntLink		run Tigmint, then ntLink (Same as 'run' target)
-tigmint-arcs		run Tigmint, then run ARCS in default mode with the output of Tigmint
-tigmint-arks		run Tigmint, then run ARCS in kmer mode with the output of Tigmint
-ntLink-arcs		run ntLink, then run ARCS in default mode with the output of ntLink
+	ntLink-arcs		run ntLink, then run ARCS in default mode
-ntLink-arks		run ntLink, then run ARCS in kmer mode with the output of ntLink
+	ntLink-arks		run ntLink, then run ARCS in kmer mode

 	General options (required):
 	draft			draft name [draft].
 File must have .fa extension
 	reads			read name [reads].
 File must have .fq.gz or .fa.gz extension

 	General options (optional):
 	t			number of threads [8]
 	z			minimum size of contig (bp) to scaffold [1000]

 	Tigmint options:
 	span			min number of spanning molecules to be considered correctly assembled [auto]
 	dist			maximum distance between alignments to be considered the same molecule [auto]
 	G			haploid genome size (bp) for calculating span parameter. (e.g. '3e9' for human genome) [-1]

 	ntLink options:
 	k_ntLink		k-mer size for minimizers [32]
 	w			window size for minimizers [100]

 	ARCS+LINKS options:
 	s			minimum sequence identity (used in default mode) [70]
 	j			minimum fraction of read kmers matching a contigId (used in kmer mode) [0.05]
 	k_arks			size of a k-mer (used in kmer mode) [20]
 	c			minimum aligned read pairs per molecule [4]
 	l			minimum number of links to compute scaffold [4]
 	a			maximum link ratio between two best contain pairs [0.3]

 Notes:
 	- by default, span is automatically calculated as 1/4 of the sequence coverage of the input long reads
 	- by default, dist is automatically calculated as p5 of the input long read lengths
+	- Ensure that all input files are in the current working directory, making soft-links if needed
 ```

-For example, to run the entire pipeline on a draft assembly `draft-assembly.fa` with the reads `reads.fa.gz` and a genome size of `gsize`:
+For example, to run the default pipeline on a draft assembly `draft-assembly.fa` with the reads `reads.fa.gz` and a genome size of `gsize`:
 ```
-longstitch all draft=draft-assembly reads=reads G=gsize
+longstitch run draft=draft-assembly reads=reads G=gsize
 ```

 ## License